cplett/cplett.github.io/page/xtb/2-solvation.md

 # Implicit Solvent Models

-When modeling processes in solvation it is crucial to include solvent effects in any calculation.
-This has an important effect on energies, but also on geometries.
+When modeling processes in solution, it is essential to account for solvent effects in calculations.
+Solvent interactions significantly influence not only energies but also molecular geometries.
-In **xtb**, there exist two implicit solvent models, the GBSA and ALPB, that can easily be used in every calculation.
-They can be invoked by
+In **xtb**, two implicit solvent models are available: **GBSA** and **ALPB**.
+These models can be easily applied to any calculation.
+They can be invoked using:

 ```bash
 xtb struc.xyz --alpb <solvent>